tiliev/angular-youtube-app/README.md

 # Cryptocurrencies Videos Real-Time

-This super basic showcase applicated created for [Hack-ng](https://www.facebook.com/events/1929696537285128/).
+This is a super basic showcase applicated created for [Hack-ng](https://www.facebook.com/events/1929696537285128/).
 It shows new videos uploaded to You Tube in real-time.

 ## How to run the project